andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SET standard_conforming_strings = on
 ```

-The `standard_conforming_strings` option changes the way string literals
+The `standard_conforming_strings` option alters the interpretation of
-in SQL queries are interpreted.
-Particularly on intepretation of
+string literals within SQL queries, specifically affecting the handling
-*backslash*-sequences (`\n`, `\t`, ...).
-When it's on then
+of backslash sequences (`\n`, `\t`, and so on).
+When this option is
-interpretation is disabled.
-Starting from PostgreSQL 9.1 this options is
+enabled, the interpretation of these sequences is disabled.
+Starting
-on by default.
+from PostgreSQL 9.1, this option is enabled by default.

 Links:
 - <https://www.postgresql.org/docs/12/runtime-config-compatible.html#GUC-STANDARD-CONFORMING-STRINGS>